"Fiona Cannon reflects on the first report from the FTSE Women Leaders Review, plus the Group’s journey to gender balance."

-The FTSE Women Leaders Review focuses on voluntary, business-led targets to boost the number of women leaders across UK industry.
+As part of our commitment to improve diversity, we’re proud to co-sponsor the FTSE Women Leaders Review with KPMG.
+The report focuses on voluntary, business-led targets to increase the representation of women on boards and in leadership across UK businesses.

 "At the time of writing, women make up